Arronk/My-Coding-Journey/log.md

 Started progressing through Colt Steele's advanced developer bootcamp and then met a guy to start pair programming with.
 It was good to finally do some pair programming and conversation with another aspiring programmer.

+## Day 42: 21.05.2018

+### Progress: A day of research!

+Spent the evening trawling the web researching ideas for my portfolio project.
+I want to learn a lot on this portfolio project and I want to do a good job.
+I found some great resources and made reference to them in file in my working directory.
+Codrops is an absolutely awesome site!